evgomes/supermarket-api/README.md

 Since then, I have been working on other interesting projects and concepts, and I try to share new things that I learn here on GitHub as frequently as I can.
 However, I haven't written any other articles due to personal life reasons and my work schedule.

-I'm planning to start my own tech blog soon.
+I'm planning to start a tech blog soon.
 The acceptance I received from this article, the interactions here on GitHub, and people contacting me requesting more articles and asking for help with coding, in general, have motivated me to do it.
 I can't give you an exact date for this to happen, but I can tell you that the blog is already in development.
 For now, if you have any suggestions on topics you would like to read, both on .NET stuff or other technologies, please send a message to me, and I will consider your request.
 You can find my email in my GitHub profile bio.

 For now, I'm updating this API and other projects I shared on GitHub to match the most recent versions of C# and .NET.
 If you want a reference to build full-stack .NET applications using a better architectural approach, and that uses modern tools and frameworks such as Docker and Blazor, please [refer to this other repository that I created](https://github.com/evgomes/net-core-notes).